churchofthefool/churchofthefool/README.md

 <i>i do not know why the hive chose me but it did.</i>

 <p align="center">
-<br> i hibernate every so often but iswear im back!!!!!!! i am sigma guys!!! sigma the character!!!!!
+<br> i loved the name kimsoleum but churchofthefool was free so...........

 <p align="center">
 <img>